Skip to content

 http://yourhost:8071/metrics/prometheus

-The output contains two families of metrics:
+The output contains three families of metrics:

 • JVM / process metrics — heap and non-heap memory, garbage collection, threads, CPU and file descriptors.
 These come from the standard Prometheus JVM collectors and use the conventional names, e.g. jvm_memory_bytes_used, jvm_gc_collection_seconds_count, jvm_threads_current, process_cpu_seconds_total.